tj-actions/git-cliff/README.md

 ## git-cliff

-Generate changelogs for your project without having to manage extra configs.
+Generate changelogs for your project with a custom cliff.toml.

 ## Features